Accounting profession and careers

 - Ethics: Integrated into the BCOM Accounting major

-The completion of these courses, the remaining BCom compulsory core papers and 360 points (including two additional COML 300-level courses) will give a student a BCom with an Accounting and Commercial Law major and meet the academic requirements of all the accounting professional bodies the University is accredited to.
+If you complete these courses and the remaining requirements for the BCom, you will obtain a BCom with an Accounting and Commercial Law major.
+This degree meets the academic requirements of all the accounting professional bodies with which the University has accreditation.

-The information below provides more details about what is required to become a professional accountant for each of these accounting professional bodies.
+Read on to find out more about what is required to become a professional accountant for each of these accounting professional bodies.

 Chartered Accountants Australia and New Zealand